River Trym: Natural history

 Badock's Wood in Southmead is a nature reserve managed by Bristol City Council.
 Areas of beech, oak and ash woodland support a range of other bushes and shrubs, including hazel, maple, hawthorn and blackthorn.
 Badock's Meadow, a former prefab housing estate, has been reseeded with native meadow plants including oxeye daisies, yellow rattle, wild carrot and knapweed.
 Wildlife includes native woodland birds including woodpeckers and owls, also pipistrelle bats.

 The Blaise Castle estate contains a variety of trees and plant life, also providing cover for birds and small mammals.
 Further downstream, just above Sea Mills, Himalayan Balsam and Japanese Knotweed, both invasive riverside plants, have established themselves.
 Ducks and moorhen can be found along many stretches of the river, with gulls and estuary birds near the mouth.

 A pollution incident by Wessex Water which allowed sewage to flow into the Trym in 2001, killing eels, sticklebacks and invertebrates, resulted in a fine following prosecution by the Environment Agency.
 Other pollution incidents have followed.

 History

-At the confluence of the Trym with the Avon was the Roman port and small town of Portus Abonae, which took its name from the main river Avon, which simply means 'river' in British Celtic.
+At the confluence of the Trym with the Avon was the Roman port and small town of Abona, which took its name from the main river Avon, which simply means 'river' in British Celtic.
 Abona was a staging point for the Roman invasion of Wales and was at the western end of the Roman road from Silchester.

-In the 15th century there were tide mills at Millpill, near the mouth.
+By the 15th century there was a water mill just above the tidal limit of the Trym.
+In later centuries there were also two water mills in Coombe Dingle: Clack Mill (also known as Black Mill) beside what is now the bend in Coombe Bridge Avenue, and Coombe Mill where the Hazel Brook joins the Trym.

 An attempt was made in 1712 by the entrepreneur Joshua Franklyn to open a commercial dock at the mouth of the Trym, on the Roman site, but the venture foundered after a few decades.
 A whale fishery enterprise set up in 1752 was equally short lived.
 Parts of the dock walls can still be seen.